open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 Converters are special functions that convert data to a new format before being passed to an Invocation or Boolean Expression.
 Like Invocations, Converters are made up of 2 parts:

 - a string identifier.
-The string identifier must start with an uppercase letter or an underscore (`_`).
+The string identifier must start with an uppercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

 **The OTTL does not define any converter implementations.**